upitroma/codeAgainstHumanity/README.md

 # codeAgainstHumanity
 a cards against humanity clone in node.js

+# disclaimer
+this is probably not family friendly

 # to run
 1. make sure you have node.js
 2. run node index.js